chiefJurist/Trading-Bot/README.md

 python3 -m venv venv
 source venv/bin/activate      # Windows: venv\Scripts\activate

-# 3. Install dependencies
+# 3. Install in editable mode (so code changes take effect immediately)
-pip install -r requirements.txt
+pip install -e .

-# 4. Configure your credentials
-cp .env.example .env
-# then edit .env and fill in your real API keys/addresses
 ```

-Your `.env` should contain:
+### Credentials (required either way)

+Whichever install method you use, the tools look for a `.env` file in your current working directory when you run them:

 ```
 SPOT_API_KEY=your_spot_api_key